 Mont Boron, the forested hill west of the bay and home to the 16th-century fortress of Mont Alban, offers the same spectacular panoramic views from a different perspective.

-10. Explore the marina of La Darse
+10. Explore the Port of La Darse

 Around the time of Nice’s annexation to France, it became the Mediterranean base for the Russian fleet.
 After WWI, the 6th Fleet of the US Navy was based here.
 Today, it’s a convivial marina with cozy eateries overlooking the bay.
+The Port is also home to the Oceanographic Laboratory.

 Just south of La Darse is the Lazaret Tower, one of three towers that were part of the quarantine center where goods and people were held before entering the Kingdom of Sardinia.
 It’s nicknamed the Paganini Tower after the famous violinist who died in Nice and whose remains were temporarily placed here.